Jadael/Rain-World-Zebes/README.md

 # Rain World Zebes
- A custom region for the game Rain World, which reimagines Zebes from Super Metroid was a Rain World region.
+ A custom region for the game Rain World, which reimagines Zebes from Super Metroid as a Rain World region.